Furnas Land of geysers, hot springs, and culinary wonders

 Here, nature is not a backdrop.
 It is the main character.

-The Heart of Furnas – the Land that Boils
+The Heart of Furnas – The Land that Boils

-Thermal Springs – the Warmest Embrace
+Thermal Springs – The Warmest Embrace

-• Water temperature: about 35–40°C
+• Water temperature: around 35–40°C

 The Culinary Wonders of Furnas

-What Not to Miss in Furnas
+What Else Not to Miss in Furnas

 • Small thermal springs like Poça da Dona Beija – for evening bathing under the stars.